AlibabaCloudDocs/slb/intl.en-US/User Guide/Listeners/Add an HTTPS listener.md

     |**Advanced configurations**|
     |**Scheduling Algorithm**|SLB supports three scheduling algorithms: round robin, weighted round robin \(WRR\), and weighted least connections \(WLC\).     -   **Weighted Round-Robin \(WRR\)**: Backend servers with higher weights receive more requests.
     -   **Round-Robin \(RR\)**: Requests are evenly and sequentially distributed to backend servers.
-    -   **Weighted Least Connections \(WLC\)**: A backend server with a higher weight will receive more requests.
+    -   **Weighted Least Connections \(WLC\)**: A server with a higher weight receives more requests.
 When the weight values of two backend servers are the same, the backend server with a smaller number of connections is more likely to be polled.
  |
     |**Enable Session Persistence**| Select whether to enable session persistence.